 - If the person who died just left small amounts in the bank or small value insurance policies and some personal possessions.

-Banks, building societies and insurance companies will release certain amounts of money without a Grant of Representation or Confirmation.
+Banks, building societies and insurance companies will release certain amounts of money without a grant of representation.
 Each organisation decides what its own rules will be so you need to check with each one.
-Some banks will now release up to as much as £30,000 or even £50,000 without seeing a Grant of Representation.
+Some banks will now release up to as much as £30,000 or even £50,000 without seeing a grant of representation.

 - If you and your spouse or civil partner owned your property as joint tenants and everything else in joint names and one of you dies.